vfarcic/dev-for-dummies/manuscript/12-jenkins.md

 All those needs, and many others, had to be addressed in Jenkins if it was to continue being a dominant CI/CD tool.
 Fortunately, developers behind the project understood those needs and, as the result, the Jenkins Pipeline become the first class citizen.
 The future of Jenkins lies in a transition from Freestlyle chained jobs to a single pipeline expressed as code.
 Modern delivery flows cannot be expressed and easily maintained through UI drag and drop features, nor through chained jobs.
 They can neither be defined through YML (Yet Another Markup Language) definitions proposed by some of the newer tools (which I’m not going to name).
 We need to go back to code as a primary way to define not only the applications and services we are developing but almost everything else.

+## What is Jenkins Pipeline?

+TODO: Put to the presentation

+TODO: Write

 ## The Challenges When Transitioning From FreeStyle Jobs Towards Jenkins Pipeline

 TODO: Put to the presentation